Limulo/website-restyle2016/_posts/2017-07-19-scumm-boxes-walk-matrix.md

 For each pair of boxes, $$i$$ and $$j$$, the matrix contains a value $$k$$ which means "_If you are in box **i** now and you want to reach box **j**, you mast go to box **k** first!_"

-When the actor will arrive in box $$k$$ and this box is not the destination one, this process will repeat or at the opposite ($$k == j$$, i.e. boxes $$i$$ and $$j$$ are adjacent), the actor is arrived and no more calculation will be needed.
+When the actor arrives in box $$k$$ and this box doesn't correspond to the desired final destination, this process will repeat.
+On the other hand, when $$k == j$$ (i.e. boxes $$i$$ and $$j$$ are adjacent), the actor is arrived and no more calculation are needed.

 ## In practice...

-Let's do a practical example: we can use ScummVM, and its debugger in particular, to make some experiment.
+Let's do a practical example: we can use ScummVM and its debugger to make some tests.
 Let's load a savegame from "_Indiana Jone and the Fate of Atlantis_":

 ![tikal]({{ site.baseurl }}/assets/images/scumm/tikal.png)